kernelkit/infix/README.md

 Infix is a free, Linux based, immutable Network Operating System (NOS) built on [Buildroot][1], and [sysrepo][2].
-A powerful mix that ease porting to different platforms, simplify long-term maintenance, and provide made-easy management using NETCONF[^1] or the built-in command line interface (CLI) from a console or SSH login.
+A powerful mix that ease porting to different platforms, simplify long-term maintenance, and provide made-easy management using NETCONF, RESTCONF, or the built-in command line interface (CLI) from a console or SSH login.

 > Click the **▶ Example CLI Session** foldout below for an example, or
 > head on over to the [Infix Documentation](doc/README.md) for more